 Ralph Fleagle, Royston, and Abshier were all hanged in the Colorado State Penitentiary at Canon City.

 As for the hundreds of thousands of dollars of Ralph Fleagle’s buried booty, one cache was dug up in Nebraska in 1952, another in Kansas in 1961, and another near Murrieta, California.

-There are many Fleagle bandit caches that are still said to be scattered throughout the Inland Empire of Southern California, as well as in the Sacramento, California, and Garden City, Kansas, areas.
+Many Fleagle bandit caches are still said to be scattered throughout the Inland Empire of Southern California and in the Sacramento, California, and Garden City, Kansas, areas.

-One buried cache of $100,000 taken from a bank in Nebraska is said to be buried in one or two places: in the area of Battle Canyon, in the badlands of the Logan-Scott County area; and/or on Ralph’s Fleagle’s ranch where he lived before he was captured near Branson, Missouri.
+One buried cache of $100,000 taken from a bank in Nebraska is said to be buried in one or two places: in the area of Battle Canyon, in the badlands of the Logan-Scott County area, and on Ralph’s Fleagle’s ranch, where he lived before he was captured near Branson, Missouri.